joshuakhosrofian/RestAssureAPITest/README.md

 mvn test -Dtestof="test1", "test2", "test3"
 ```

-If you would liek to execute a specific test on specific environment ( default=UAT )
+If you would like to execute a specific test on specific environment ( default=UAT )
 ```shell script
 mvn test -Dtestof="test1" -Denv"Staging"
 ```